seahorce-scidac/REMORA/Docs/sphinx_doc/Visualization.rst

 ParaView
 --------

-The open source visualization package ParaView v5.10 and later can be used to view ROMSX plotfiles with and without terrain.
+The open source visualization package ParaView v5.10 and later can be used to view REMORA plotfiles with and without terrain.
 You can download the paraview executable at https://www.paraview.org/.

 To open a plotfile